Uniswap is one of the most popular Ethereum-based decentralized exchanges.

 How to add liquidity to Uniswap?

-Step 1: Connect your wallet to Uniswap and click on Pool
+Step 1: Connect your wallet to Uniswap and click Pool

 Step 2: Adding liquidity to a Uniswap liquidity pool

 To supply liquidity to a certain trading pair on Uniswap, you need to deposit an equal value of each token.
-You can choose one of the common bases such as ETH, WETH, DAI, etc.
+You can choose one of the common bases such as WETH, USDC, DAI and USDT.

 When you enter the amount for one token, the amount of other token will be autofilled by the protocol.
 You need an equal value of each token in your wallet to be able to supply liquidity to a certain pair.